 Nic Hunter litigates complex commercial cases at the trial and appellate levels, including intellectual property disputes.
 Prior to joining the firm, Mr. Hunter served as a law clerk to the Honorable William C. Bryson on the U.S. Court of Appeals for the Federal Circuit.
 Mr. Hunter graduated cum laude from Harvard Law School in 2013, where he was an editor of the Harvard Law Review.

-Before attending law school, Mr. Hunter advised the U.S. government on the design, development, and acquisition of advanced technologies and satellite systems that could meet the needs of the Intelligence Community and the Department of Defense.
-He received a master's degree in electrical engineering from the University of Michigan in 2003, with emphases in communications systems and electromagnetics.
+Before attending law school, Mr. Hunter advised the U.S. government on the design, development, and acquisition of advanced technologies and satellite systems for the Intelligence Community and the Department of Defense.
+He received a master's degree in electrical engineering from the University of Michigan in 2003, with emphases in communications systems and wireless technology.
 He received his undergraduate degree in electrical engineering from the University of Michigan in 2001.

 Recent Case, Turner Construction Co. v.
 United States, 125 Harv.
 L. Rev. 1266 (2012)

 Harvard Law School, cum laude, J.D., 2013